My Story

 Return to top

-CONVERTING TO ONLINE
+CONVERTING TO TEACHING ONLINE DURING COVID

 Now I am an artist, not an IT whiz-kid!
 I have to admit I completely underestimated what was going to be involved in creating an online course.
-It has been a MASSIVE learning curve for me.
+It was a MASSIVE learning curve for me, but that determined/tenacious part of my character kicked in.

 Scamp “helping” with the editing